Latest news

 Agreement management

 The length of the agreement will mirror the longest action included (usually 3 or 5 years).
-Some actions could be shorter than the length of the agreement.
+Some actions could be shorter than the length of the agreement, in particular some of the organic conversion actions.
 Agreements are managed online through the Rural Payments service, and there is a rolling application window.
 Agreements will start on 1st of the month.
 RPA support will be available for applicants who are not online.

 Payments will be made quarterly, starting in the fourth month after your agreement starts.
 This will be for a quarter of the annual value of the agreement.